 Here is a tutorial on how to write a business plan, and here is my full business plan book.

-And if you need help creating your business and starting a business, check our my services as a business coach, and my current offer of a 15 minute introductory coaching call for just $5.
+And if you need help creating your business and starting a business, check our my services as a business coach.

 Once you have your favorite business idea and make a business plan for it, the next thing left to do is to begin actually working on your idea, isn't it?